 There’s a good chance you’ve been approached by a life insurance agent who talked with you about providing for your family financially when you die.
 But how many times have you been contacted by an insurance agent that wanted to speak with you about disability insurance and replacing your income while you’re alive?

-In this article, we’ll look at what life insurance and disability insurance cover, how much each costs, the best time to buy coverage, and more.
-Let’s start by brushing up on how each of these financial products works.
+In this article, we’ll look at what life insurance and disability insurance have in common, why it's important to purchase both, and the best time to buy coverage.

 Life insurance is a contractual agreement between you and the insurance company that if you die, your beneficiaries will receive a death benefit paid by the insurance company, as long as your premiums are paid current and your death was in accordance with the terms of the policy.
 Regardless of what type of life insurance you buy (term, whole life, universal life, etc.), the death benefit is tax-free to your family, and they can use it in any manner they’d like.